Space Renovations Procedures

 IV.
 Approvals and Compliance

 A. All major renovations must be approved by Cabinet.
 Minor renovations must be approved by the Vice President of Information Technology Services or their designee, the Associate Vice President of Facilities and Construction or their designee, and the Division Vice President of the originating department.
-If the Vice President for Finance and Administrative Services is not already an approver, they should be consulted to determine the availability of funds.
+If the Vice President for Finance and Facilities Operations is not already an approver, they should be consulted to determine the availability of funds.

 B. All renovations to Central Piedmont facilities must comply with applicable building codes, laws, statutes, and ordinances.